“What were your favorite highlights in Europe?”

 Little did I know that he had a getaway trip planned for us.

 A 50 minute ferry ride from Ardrossan is the Isle Of Arran.

 This 167 square mile island is a great place to disappear into nature.

 The population is a little under 5000 people, but it feels like there’s only 500.

-If you’re hiking some of the trails or walking along the coast you could feel like the only person on the whole island.
+If you’re hiking the trails or walking along the coast you feel like the only person on the island.